Domini Blythe

 Domini Blythe (August 28, 1947 – December 15, 2010) was a British-born Canadian actress.
 Her numerous stage, film and television credits included Search for Tomorrow, External Affairs, The Wars, Savage Messiah, Montreal Stories and Mount Royal.

 Early life and education

 Blythe was born in Upton-by-Chester.
 She graduated from the Central School of Speech and Drama in London.

 Career

 She worked for the Royal Shakespeare Company and made her stage debut in London's West End in 1970 in Oh, Calcutta!
 She appeared as Anna Müller in the Hammer film Vampire Circus in 1972 before moving to Canada the same year, eventually settling in Stratford, Ontario.
-She went on to perform in many leading roles at the Stratford Festival including a solo show about the abolishionist Fanny Kemble co-created with director Peter Hinton.
+She went on to perform in many leading roles at the Stratford Festival including a solo show about the abolishionist Fanny Kemble co-created with director Peter Hinton-Davis.
 She also spent several years at the Shaw Festival in Niagara-on-the-Lake.

 Personal life

 Some sources identified film writer-director Jean Beaudin as her husband.
 The Independent reported that he was "her partner of more than 20 years".
 Blythe died of cancer in Montreal on December 15, 2010, at the age of 63.